siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 318 Part III — The Mechanism of Choice.md

 connected to an infinite heat bath.
 For small, isolated systems, **Time is Reversible.**

-Recent derivations in finite-bath thermodynamics (see *Palma & Rodriguez, 2025*) prove that if a quantum system interacts with a limited number of environmental modes ($M < 10$), it does not "collapse."
+Recent derivations in finite-bath thermodynamics suggest that limited environmental interaction (where environmental modes $M$ are small, typically $< 10$) is a **sufficient condition** for reversibility.
+If the system is shielded, it does not "collapse."
 It remains in a coherent, reversible superposition.

 This is the secret of the Mind.
 The brain’s highest functions do not occur in the noisy, wet environment of the whole neuron.
-They occur in the **Finite Bath** of the microtubule interiors.
+They occur in the **Finite Bath** of the shielded microtubule interiors.
 * Inside this shielded cavity, the "Now" is not a point.
 It is a **Bubble**.
 * Within this bubble, the brain can simulate multiple potential futures (Option A, Option B) without committing to any of them.